k3nnethfrancis/client-researcher/README.md

 ## Contributing

-Contributions to ag42-client-researcher are welcome!
+Contributions to client-researcher are welcome!
 Please feel free to submit a Pull Request.

 ## License